OpenSlides/openslides-backend/docs/actions/motion_category.number_motions.md

 If a prefix is found, it will be prepended to the number.

 ### Number
 `motion/number` is a string.
-There multiple counters for the actual number value (the actual integer), named `number_value` (see similarities to [motion.create](motion.create.md)),  beginning at 1.
-For all non-amendments, there is one single counter, named _main counter_.
+There are multiple counters for the actual number value (the actual integer), named `number_value` (see similarities to [motion.create](motion.create.md)),  beginning at 1.
+For all non-amendments, there is one single counter, named `main_counter`.
 There is also a counter for every amendment's lead motion, so the amendments of one lead motion can be numbered.
 For every affected motion, do:

 - If the motion is not an amendment, the `number` consists of three parts `ABC`:
   - `A`: the prefix form `prefixes` of the category of the motion